September 2021: This chapter has been reviewed and updated throughout.

 Staff should follow local safeguarding procedures and involve a discussion / meeting to plan who takes what action.
 This must include the police whose role is to investigate crimes that have been committed, collect evidence and – where they believe they have a case – present to the Crown Prosecution Service to decide whether it is appropriate to charge individuals.
 If there is no law enforcement action against alleged perpetrators, it allows them to further traumatise current victims and groom new ones.
 This has a significant impact on families of victims, who feel unable to help their child / sibling, or may be victims of bullying and intimidation from the perpetrators themselves (see Safeguarding Adults Procedures).

 The provision of appropriate support to those who have suffered trauma can significantly improve their lives in terms of health and family relationships.
 Survivors are likely to require support and therapeutic intervention for an extended period of time.
-Local Safeguarding Adult Boards should work with its partners to ensure the delivery of post-abuse support, and that staff, frontline managers and victims and their families know how to access this support.
+The South Tyneside Safeguarding Children and Adults Partnership should work with its partners to ensure the delivery of post-abuse support, and that staff, frontline managers and victims and their families know how to access this support.

 See also Supervision